skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * You will need to collect all 6 Chocograph Pieces during the challenge and the first is already available.
 > * You can't unearth it during the very first game with the *Stone with Patterns*, but it's possible to find it in a single game with other Chocographs.
-> * I recommend you try to dig up the Chocograph Piece during the second game - it's relatively rare to find both in a single game and then you still have the issue of getting one of the *right* Chocographs.
+> * I recommend you try to dig up the Chocograph Piece during the second game &ndash; it's relatively rare to find both in a single game and then you still have the issue of getting one of the *right* Chocographs.
 By doing it you still have 2 Chocographs to get, you double your odds of getting one of the *right* Chocographs with the Chocograph Piece.

 **Target time**: 02:22:55